High court to hold special session on vaccine requirements

 Associated Press

-WASHINGTON (AP) — The Supreme Court says it will hold a special session in just over two weeks to hear arguments on the Biden administration’s vaccine or testing requirement for large employers and a separate vaccine requirement for healthcare workers, an announcement that comes amid rising coronavirus cases.
+WASHINGTON (AP) — The Supreme Court says it will hold a special session in just over two weeks to weigh challenges to two Biden administration policies covering vaccine requirements for millions of workers, policies that affect large employers and health care workers.

-The high court announced late Wednesday that it would hear arguments in the cases on Jan.
-7. The court had not been scheduled to hear cases again until Jan.
+The high court’s announcement Wednesday that it will hear arguments in the cases Jan.
+7 comes amid rising coronavirus cases and is an extraordinarily fast timeline.
+The court had not been scheduled to hear cases again until Jan.
 10.

-An appellate panel ruled on Friday that the vaccine or testing regime for workers at larger companies could take effect.
-The plan requires workers at larger companies to be vaccinated or wear face masks and get tested weekly.
-The requirement could affect some 84 million U.S workers.
-The court will have to grapple with whether the Occupational Safety and Health Administration has the authority to impose such a requirement.
-The requirement had been scheduled to take effect Jan.
+Republican-led states, conservative organizations and businesses had challenged the requirement after the Occupational Safety and Health Administration published the rule in early November.
+The rule was to go into effect Jan.
 4.

-The court also will hear arguments over a rule published Nov.
-5 by the Centers for Medicare & Medicaid that applies to a wide range of health care providers that receive federal Medicare or Medicaid funding.
-It requires their workers to receive the first dose of a COVID-19 vaccine by Dec.
-6 and be fully vaccinated by Jan.
-4. It was projected to affect more than 17 million workers in about 76,000 health care facilities as well as home health care providers.
-Decisions by lower courts have the mandate blocked in about half of states.
+In a statement Wednesday evening after the court announced it would hear arguments, the White House defended its policies and said that especially with the rise of the coronavirus’ omicron variant, “it is critical to protect workers with vaccination requirements and testing protocols that are urgently needed.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.